 - Ask your Customer Success Manager to install the GDPR Request Tool feature for your Vidyard account.
 This will enable the Manage GDPR Requests permission for all group admins, both at the parent and subgroup level.

-- Select Group > GDPR Requests to submit an access, rectify, or forget request.
+- Select Admin > GDPR Requests to submit an access, rectify, or forget request.

 - Users who submit a request will receive an email confirmation when the task has completed